glyph/Fritter/docs/persistence.rst

 message to show.
 We'll instantiate a ``Reminder``, and create a ``datetype.DateTime`` with a ``ZoneInfo`` time zone.

+Since the user probably wants their reminders scheduled in their *own* time zone, Fritter provides a convenience function, :py:func:`guessLocalZone
+<fritter.drivers.datetime.guessLocalZone>`\ , which uses platform-specific
+heuristics to determine the local machine's IANA timezone identifier and use that.

 .. note::

    In order to serialize time zone information, we need a common method of identifying the zone, and a consistent type for using.
+To ensure this, Fritter uses `datetype <https://pypi.org/project/datetype>`_\ 's type-wrapper for ``datetime.datetime``\ .
+This is purely for type-checking;
-This means that we must use exactly ``datetype``'s type-wrapper for ``datetime.datetime`` (don't worry, there's no runtime cost) and a ``ZoneInfo`` timezone specifically, because it will be serialized by its ``key`` attribute, that other sorts of ``tzinfo`` objects, like ``datetime.timezone``, do not have.
-   Mypy should alert you to any type mismatches here, so you don't need to memorize this, but that's *why* this specificity is necessary.
+   at runtime, these objects are :py:class:`datetime.datetime` instances.
+The JSON serializer also requires :py:class:`zoneinfo.ZoneInfo` objects specifically as the ``tzinfo``, because it will be serialized by its ``key`` attribute.
+Other sorts of ``tzinfo`` objects, like ``datetime.timezone``, do not have this attribute and cannot be reliably serialized.
+Mypy should alert you to any type mismatches here, so you don't need to memorize this, but that's why we are using ``datetype`` here.

 .. literalinclude:: json_basic_reminder.py
    :pyobject: remind